Marcionism: History

 According to Tertullian and other writers of early proto-orthodox Christianity, the movement known as Marcionism began with the teachings and excommunication of Marcion around 144.
-Marcion was reportedly a wealthy shipowner, the son of a bishop of Sinope of Pontus, Anatolia.
+The reason provided by hostile accounts was potentially for being schismatic.
+Marcion was reportedly a wealthy shipowner, the son of a bishop of Sinope in Pontus, Anatolia.
 He arrived in Rome c.
-140, soon after the Bar Kokhba revolt.
+139-140, soon after the Bar Kokhba revolt, and is said to have contributed 200,000 sestertius to the church, using his personal wealth to fund an ecclesiastical organization.
+Marcionism continued to thrive for around 300 years, although Marcionite ideas may have persisted much longer.
 The organization continued for some centuries later outside the Byzantine Empire in areas which later would be dominated by Manichaeism, particularly as the Sasanian Empire.

 Schism within Marcionism

 By the reign of emperor Commodus (180–192), Marcionism was divided into various opinions with various leaders; among whom was Apelles, whom Rhodo describes as "priding himself on his manner of life and his age, acknowledges one principle, but says that the prophecies are from an opposing principle, being led to this view by the responses of a maiden by name Philumene, who was possessed by a demon".
 However, "others, among whom were Potitus and Basilicus, held to two principles, as did Marcion himself.
 Others consider that there are not only two, but three natures.
 Of these, Syneros was the leader and chief.”

 In the early 3rd century, a splinter group of Marcionites was established by Prepon the Syrian, who claimed the existence of an intermediate spiritual entity between the good and evil gods.